teleivo/maven-surefire-reports-to-csv/README.md

 ## Limitation

-* This project is more like a script with typesafety.
-I did not write any tests.
-I did only run sanity checks on the CSV.
-Use at your own risk.

 * You need to concatenate the CSV files into a single file yourself if that is what you prefer for your analysis.
 Be aware that each CSV has a header that you will need to ignore.
 This might work for you :smile;